ELEVATE-Project/documents/src/docusaurus/versioned_docs/version-2.5/key-capabilities.md

 ## Capabilities of Mentor

-One of the most important things to recognise about **mentoring as an approach to learning** is that it is incredibly diverse and can have a formal or informal setup.
+One of the most important things to recognize about **mentoring as an approach to learning** is that it is incredibly diverse and can have a formal or informal setup.

 <table>
 <tr>